GC Tennis: Tigers move on to Regional Quarterfinals

 "Usually in high school tennis when you lose the first set the winning team takes the momentum and wins the match, but our kids came back all day.
 Ashley and Hillary had an amazing win in No. 2 girls doubles," White said.

-The girls No. 1 doubles team of Kate Higgs and Emma Carpenter came back to win in three after dropping the first set 2-6 with a powerful finish and Avery Williams and Abby Walthall pulled out a tough match at No. 3 doubles, winning 7-6, 6-3.
+The girls No. 1 doubles team of Kate Higgs and Emma Carpenter won and Higgs had a comeback of her own in her singles match, storming back after dropping the first set 2-6, with a powerful finish and Avery Williams and Abby Walthall pulled out a tough match at No. 3 doubles, winning 7-6, 6-3.

 The boys team downed Texas High 5-2 as Will Higgs and Isaac Owen won at No. 1 doubles in two sets and Scoggins and Rodriguez won in three sets at No. 2 doubles, and No. 1 Higgs, No. 2 Owen and No. 3 Scoggins all won their singles matches.